murraytait-pa/User-Manual/Getting_started.md

 ## <a id='creating-a-new-notebook'></a>[Creating a new notebook](#creating-a-new-notebook)

-Next step is to create a new notebook where the analysis of the simulation data will be conducted.
+Next step is to create a new notebook where the analysis of the simulation data can be conducted using the Iota Python Library.
 To do so, click on "**New**" and then select the option "Notebook:" > "**iota**"

 ![](/images/Getting_started_Jupyter_Notebooks_New_Notebook.PNG)